mike-weiner/list-github-repositories/README.md

 ## Upgrade Notice

 ### 0.0.2
 This release gives the user more control of how the repositories are displayed in the table and how they are sorted via new `order` and `sort` attributes for the `[gitlist]` shortcode.
+Other shortcodes such as `num` and `user` have been added or modified.
 Please see the README for information about all of the new options for these shortcode attributes available to you!

 ### 0.0.1
 Initial release!